interaktivarum/rgblind/README.md

 ##RGBlind tools
 RGBlind is available as:
 * [Online color blindness simulator for URLs](http://www.rgblind.se/#/url)
-* [Web toolkit](https://github.com/interaktivarum/rgblind) Open-source CSS/Javascript/SVG for easy use on your own website.
+* [Web toolkit](https://github.com/interaktivarum/rgblind).
+Open-source CSS/Javascript/SVG for easy use on your own website, available on Github.
 * Web browser extensions.
 Soon available for a selection of the major browsers.

 ##Contact